Security-Card-Game/securityDeckGame/traits/TRAITS.md

 # Trait cards

-This cards may modify your role or give the role a hidden agenda.
-Traits may contradcit each other.
+These cards may modify your role or give the role a hidden agenda.
+Traits may contradict each other.

-The data format is a simple JSON with the strcture:
+The data format is a simple JSON with the structure:

 {
-    "title": "Resignated",
+    "title": "Resigned Employee",
-    "description": "You do not believe in the work you do anymore and also do not trust management", "actions": "Do only what is told to you explicitely.
+    "description": "You do not believe in the work you do anymore and also do not trust management.", "actions": "Do only what you've been told explicitly.
 Only answer direct questions."
-    "role: "WORKER"
+    "role: "STAFF"
 }

 {
     "title": "Inner Threat",
-    "description": "You trying to sell data on the black market.
-Do not get caught.", "role: "WORKER"
+    "description": "You are trying to sell data on the black market.
+Do not get caught.", "role: "STAFF"
 }

 {
-    "title": "Trust issues",
+    "title": "Trust Issues",
-    "description": "You do not trust your workers, give them a minimal budget and expect to be asked for everything.", "role: "CLEVEL
+    "description": "You do not trust your staff, give them a minimal budget and expect to be asked for everything.", "role: "CLEVEL
 }

 {
-    "title": "Make us money",
+    "title": "Money Maker",
     "description": "Your shareholders demand to have a 50% profit on monthly revenue.
 Reduce your available budget by 50%.", "role: "CLEVEL
 }